Emerson Park railway station

-Emerson Park is a London Overground station in the Emerson Park neighbourhood of Hornchurch in the London Borough of Havering, east London.
-The station is on the Liberty line and is the only intermediate station on that single-track line, located between Romford and Upminster.
-The station was opened in 1909 by the London, Tilbury and Southend Railway on a branch line which had connected Romford with Upminster and since 1893.
-The station entrance is on Butts Green Road, with minimal station buildings other than a canopy over the single platform.
+Emerson Park is a London Overground station on Butts Green Road, in the Emerson Park neighbourhood of the London Borough of Havering, East London.
+It is the only intermediate station on the single-track Liberty line, located between Romford and Upminster.
+It was opened in 1909 by the London, Tilbury and Southend Railway on a branch line which had connected Romford with Upminster and since 1893.
+Service frequency was increased in 1934 with the introduction of push–pull operation.
+As part of the Beeching cuts, the station faced two attempts at closure in 1963 and 1968.
+It has minimal station buildings other than a canopy over the single platform.
 Emerson Park is one of the least used stations in London and the least used London Overground station.
+It is in London fare zone 6.